apostrophecms/sanitize-html/README.md

 ## Changelog

+1.11.4: fixed crash when `__proto__` is a tag name.
+Now using a safe check for the existence of properties in all cases.
+Thanks to Andrew Krasichkov.

 1.11.3: bumped `htmlparser2` version to address crashing bug in older version.
 Thanks to e-jigsaw.

 1.11.2: fixed README typo that interfered with readability due to markdown issues.
 No code changes.
 Thanks to Mikael Korpela.
 Also improved code block highlighting in README.
 Thanks to Alex Siman.